Future developments in Singapore: Kampong Bugis

 Announced during the 2017 Budget, Kampong Bugis is a new waterfront development zone in Singapore, which will be given to a master developer, giving flexibility in planning the town layouts as opposed to carving each land plot by itself.
 The area will comprise approximately 4,000 private residential units, primarily served by Lavender MRT station, Kallang MRT station, and Bendemeer MRT station.
 Kallang Riverside Park will also be redeveloped into a waterfront park as part of the plan.

+Tanjong Rhu

+Unveiled by the Urban Redevelopment Authority (URA) on 25 August 2023, existing residential land plots in Tanjong Rhu have been re-parcelled and re-ratioed into three plots totaling 12 hectares.
+The land plots are able to cater over 5,000 new residential units.
+There are also plans to widen nearby roads to meet the increase traffic contributed by the new homes in the area.
+A new park by the Geylang River will be built in between two of the plots.

+As it has been more than a decade since the last launch of new homes in the area, the three land plots will be able to support housing demand in Tanjong Rhu.

+The first two plots were launched in 2024 with the first Build-to-Order (BTO) housing project named Tanjong Rhu Riverfront I and II.

 Bayshore

 First announced on 16 October 2017, the new 60-hectare Bayshore district, located adjacent to East Coast Park, will comprise more than 10,000 Housing and Development Board (HDB) and private residential units.
 A 1 km public transit street will run through the district, lined with green spaces, shops, and amenities.
 The district will also feature an integrated transport hub at Bedok South MRT station.
 A new linear park will also be built along the heritage seawalls with a new sea pavilion.

 The district will be launched for development after 2024, when Bayshore MRT station and Bedok South MRT station are operational.